This is a collection of interactive graphics. All of the images have control points and inputs where things can be dragged and interfaced with.

 This interactive demonstrates the connection between every right triangle of hypotenuse one and the graph of the sine function.
 Click and drag either point to change the angle that describes the right triangle, or change the angle in the input box.

 This interactive illustrates the definition of an angle formed by two rays.
 The point where the two rays meet is called the vertex of the angle.
+Angles are measured using two unit of measure in math: radians and degrees.

 Angle Between Two Vectors